awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 ### Install SQL Client Drivers and Tools<a name="rs-gsg-sql-client"></a>

 You can use most SQL client tools with Amazon Redshift JDBC or ODBC drivers to connect to an Amazon Redshift cluster\.
-In this tutorial, we show you how to connect using SQL Workbench/J, a free, DBMS\-independent, cross\-platform SQL query tool\.
-If you plan to use SQL Workbench/J to complete this tutorial, follow the steps below to get set up with the Amazon Redshift JDBC driver and SQL Workbench/J\.
+In this tutorial, you connect using SQL Workbench/J, a free, DBMS\-independent, cross\-platform SQL query tool\.
+If you plan to use SQL Workbench/J to complete this tutorial, use the steps following to set up the Amazon Redshift JDBC driver and SQL Workbench/J\.
 For more complete instructions for installing SQL Workbench/J, go to [Setting Up the SQL Workbench/J Client](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html) in the *Amazon Redshift Cluster Management Guide*\.
-If you use an Amazon EC2 instance as your client computer, you will need to install SQL Workbench/J and the required drivers on the instance\.
+If you use an Amazon EC2 instance as your client computer, install SQL Workbench/J and the required drivers on the instance\.

 **Note**
-You must install any third\-party database tools that you want to use with your clusters; Amazon Redshift does not provide or install any third\-party tools or libraries\.
+Install any third\-party database tools that you want to use with your clusters yourself\.
+Amazon Redshift doesn't provide or install any third\-party tools or libraries\.

 #### To Install SQL Workbench/J on Your Client Computer<a name="rs-gsg-how-to-install-sql-client-drivers-and-tools"></a>